Your Goal: Joyful presence of body with calming of habitual forgetting.

 Habitual Forgetting refers to when your mindfulness grows weak, and your mind forgets your meditation object and even that you are meditating.
 This lapse into forgetting during meditation is a survival mechanism of your mind designed to save energy by following repeated patterns, like a screen saver on a computer.
 You may first notice that your mind has forgotten your meditation object after you realise that you have been off thinking or fantasising about something for some time.

-Antidote: If you do not weaken habitual forgetting, your mind will slip back into Hindrance 03: Sleepiness & Dullness.
-Your aim is not to remove the habit of your mind to forget and get lost in mind stories but to shorten the length of time you become lost in stories within your mind.
-This is done by taking an interest in noticing when you have become lost within mind stories and rewarding your mind by softening & smiling (GOSS) to return mindfulness to your body and enjoying it to reward your mind for being mindful.
+Antidote: If you do not weaken habitual forgetting, your mind will slip back into Hindrance 03: Sleepiness & Drifting.
+You aim to shorten the length-of-time that your mind forgets your mindful presence and gets lost in thoughts, memories and fantasies.
+This is done by taking an interest in noticing when you have become lost within thoughts, memories or fantasies and rewarding your mind by softening & smiling (GOSS) to return mindfulness to your body.
+The effect of this can be increased by enjoying it to reward your mind for returning to mindfulness.

 You are ready to progress to Meditation Skill 05: Natural Breathing when: